[Home] [Philosophy] [What's New] [Products] [FAQ] [Feedback] [Order]

 What Readers Are Saying About Take Charge

 We've primed the pump for months by talking up Take Charge, inviting advance orders, and then shipping books to readers around the world—now we’re finding out how much water is in the well.
 So far so good.
 Amazon reviews are excellent and growing.
 Some months back we had five reviews, all detailed and substantive, from people with different perspectives.
-We now have 28 Amazon reviews: 25 in the US, two in the UK, and another in Germany.
-Twenty six are 5 Stars, one 4 Stars, and one 3.
+We now have 30 Amazon reviews: 27 in the US, two in the UK, and another in Germany.
+Twenty seven are 5 Stars, two 4 Stars, and one 3.
 (The outlier, 3 stars, was disappointed that much of the material in the book can be found buried in the 350+ free articles on cbass.com.)

-Our latest reviewer is Tom MacDonald, author of the riveting fiction thrillers The Charleston Connection and Beyond the Bridge, who calls the writing style "superb."
+Another review is by Tom MacDonald, author of the riveting fiction thrillers The Charleston Connection and Beyond the Bridge. who calls the writing style "superb."
 He especially enjoyed the 1926 photo of Clarence's father pole vaulting at near-record height with no crash mat.
 For him the best aspect of the book is Clarence's "openness and generosity" in sharing his life experience with readers.

 What's your opinion?
 Read Take Charge and share your views on Amazon or other forums where books are reviewed.
 Help others make an informed decision.

 Iron Man magazine reviewed Take Charge in the October, 2013, issue: ...Bass has been at this weight-training-and-fitness-lifestyle thing for many decades.
 At 75 he has the physique of a 45-year-old -- with muscle, including abs.
 He’s a living, breathing testimonial to sensible lifting, cardio work and healthful eating on par with Jack LaLanne, and he’s a smart guy -- an attorney by trade.
 Read the entire review

 Many readers have written directly to us.
 Here are some of their comments—and actions: